A History of The New York Avenue Presbyterian Church in Washington DC

 - An extensive index of the people, places, and events discussed

-This analytic, up-to-date history is available for purchase online or during business hours at the church office and is priced at $55 for single copies up to four books, and $49 each for five or more books.
-Shipping costs are additional when books are mailed.
+This analytic, up-to-date history is available for purchase online or during business hours at the church office or front desk.
+A $35 donation to the NYAPC history and Archives program is appreciated.
+Shipping costs are additional $5 when books are mailed.
+A copy of an earlier book NYAPC history, published in 1960 will be included when Capital Witness is picked up in person.
 Payment is by check in person or by mail, or by credit card online.